The MMR vaccine is very safe and most side effects are mild and short-lived.

 About 3 to 4 weeks after having the MMR injection, 1 in 50 children develop a mild form of mumps.

-One to 3 weeks after receiving the rubella vaccine component of MMR vaccine, some adult women experience painful, stiff or swollen joints, which can last for around 3 days.
+1 to 3 weeks after receiving the rubella vaccine component of MMR vaccine, some adult women experience painful, stiff or swollen joints, which can last for around 3 days.

 Rare side effects of the MMR vaccine